 Most of us, at some point, need to sit down and make a home school schedule.
 Even if you have a fairly relaxed approach to homeschooling, planning how to schedule homeschool activities will help you to make the most of your homeschool day.

-So what things do you need to think about, with this type of homeschooling schedule?
-And what would an example look like?
+Let's take a look at what things you need to think about, with this type of homeschooling schedule.
+And show you what would an example look like.